Unlike many of the large ballrooms of the

 industry, they returned home and bought the

-land which was to include a hotel as well (which we don't think was ever built).
+land which was to originally include a hotel as well (which was never built).

-Sunday, April 11th, 1971, dancing to the late Jim Tobin and the Firehouse.
+Sunday, April 11th, 1971, to the sounds of the late Jim Tobin and the Firehouse.
 Over

-business ands unlike almost of the ballrooms that were around when it opened, it
+ballrooms.
+Unlike so many of the ballrooms that were around when it opened

 the years marched on.